Noeuclides/ComicBookApp/README.md

 -   Show a detail of the selected comic

 ## Prerequisites
-This app was set with python 3.5, so you have to make sure that you have python3 installed in you machine.
+This app was set with python 3.5, so you have to make sure that you have python3 installed in your machine.

 It's better to set a virtual environment.
 To do that first install virtualenv: